storybookjs/addon-jsx/README.md

 ## Getting started

-To use with storybook v3 :

-` yarn add --dev storybook-addon-jsx@beta `

 If you use a react-dom version under 15.5.0 then use :

 ` yarn add --dev storybook-addon-jsx@2.1.2 `

-otherwise for react-dom >= 15.5.0 use :
+otherwise for react-dom >= 15.5.0 use and storybook v3:

 ` yarn add --dev storybook-addon-jsx `